skyiron/web/packages/design-system/docs/guidelines.md

 #### Example: Crucial controls

-A semantic choice of elements is important for the most vital elements of the ownCloud UI (such as controls related to files and folders), especially for users who do not use a pointing device.
+A semantic choice of elements is important for the most vital elements of the OpenCloud UI (such as controls related to files and folders), especially for users who do not use a pointing device.
 Make sure that a control is focusable and conveys its state and function.
 In the case of the file and folder example mentioned above differentiate between changing the state of the web-app (`<button>`, triggers non-modal dialog, editor) and changing the location (`<a href="/">`, leads to a route, showing contents of a sub folder).

 ### Supply precise labels